 Using an experienced videographer is likely to give you a polished end result.

 5) Product perks

 After all the time and effort put into a campaign, it is sad that many entrepreneurs put little thought into their perks.
-You need to think about the cost of fulfilling your low cost perks, and whether you can actually fulfil the higher cost ones.
+You need to think about the cost of fulfilling your low-cost perks, and whether you can actually fulfill the higher cost ones.
 Each perk has to be attractive.
 T-shirts and small accessories are typically used for lower cost perks.
 However, in the digital world that we live in, you can be a bit more creative while reducing costs.
 You could offer a mention on your website, offer an exclusive eBook or the opportunity to have input in future versions of the product.

 If you are stuck for ideas regarding which perks to offer, look at fully funded campaigns in your target category.
 See whether you can use some of their ideas as inspiration for your campaign.

 No matter how strong your marketing plan is, the product is the foundation for your whole campaign.
 A house with a foundation of wet paper isn’t going to stand.
 Therefore, you need to conduct market research before launching your campaign.
 If possible, analyse similar products.
 What do the press and customers think of them?
 Here are some other things to think about: